 Directive 010 is hereby extended until May 15, 2020.
 Directive 010 is hereby modified to the extent that individuals may leave their residences for the additional purpose of picking up goods at non-essential retail businesses offering curbside delivery pursuant to Section 2 of this Directive.
+Recognizing that

-Recognizing that COVID-19 is still present in Nevada and highly contagious, Nevadans are advised that they are safer at home and should avoid interpersonal contact with persons not residing in their households to the extent practicable.
+SECTION COVID-19 is still present in Nevada and highly contagious, Nevadans are 8: advised that they are safer at home and should avoid interpersonal contact with persons not residing in their households to the extent practicable.
 To reduce the spread of COVID-19 via respiratory transmission, the Nevada public should utilize face coverings in public spaces.

 Section 2 of Directive 013 is hereby amended.
-Golf, tennis, and pickleball activities may resume on May 1, 2020 if they are able to operate in a manner that is consistent with social distancing guidelines, can do so without violating the provisions set forth in Directive 007, adopt sanitation measures intended to reduce the spread of COVID-19, and abide by all guidance promulgated pursuant to this Directive.
+Golf, tennis, and pickleball activities may resume on May 1, 2020 if they are able to operate in a manner that is consistent with social distancing guidelines, can do so without violating the provisions set forth in Directive 007, adopt sanitation measures intended to reduce the spread of COVID- 19, and abide by all guidance promulgated pursuant to this Directive.
 This section shall not be construed to permit the reopening of businesses defined in Emergency Regulation NAC 414.XXX:(2)(a) through NAC 414.XXX:(2)Q), with the exception of retail businesses classified under NAC 414.:XX:X(2)(d), NAC 414.XXX:(2)(g), and NAC 414.XXX:(2)(k).

-SECTION Section 4 of Directive 013 is hereby amended.
-Effective May 1, 2020, places of 10: worship may offer services on an in-car or drive-in basis, if these services allow occupants to remain in their vehicles, can be held in a manner consistent with social distancing guidelines, implement precautions intended to reduce the spread of COVID-19, and abide by other guidance promulgated pursuant to this Directive.
-The prohibition of ten or more persons for indoor services shall remain in effect for the duration that this Directive shall be in effect, unless specifically terminated or renewed by subsequent order.
+Section 4 of Directive 013 is hereby amended.
+Effective May 1, 2020, places of worship may offer services on an in-car or drive-in basis, if these services allow

-SECTION All other provisions of Directive 013 shall be extended to May 15, 2020, unless 11: specifically terminated or renewed by subsequent order.

-The Nevada State Occupational Safety and Health Ad.ministration (OSHA) shall continue to ensure that businesses reopened pursuant to this Directive or SECTION otherwise operating during the state of emergency provide adequate protections 12: to their workers and adopt sanitation protocols that minimize the risk of spread of COVID-19 among their workforce.

-Gaming operations, not including licensed online gaming or mobile wagering operations, shall remain closed until the Gaming Control Board determines that SECTION operations may safely resume.
-The Gaming Control Board shall promulgate 13: guidance for a phased and incremental resumption of gaming operations, as well as criteria regarding when operations may resume.

-Previous Directives not specifically referenced herein remain in effect for the SECTION duration that this Directive shall remain in effect, unless specifically terminated 14: or extended renewed by subsequent Directive.

-This Directive shall remain in effect until May 15, 2020, unless extended or terminated by a subsequent Directive promulgated pursuant to the March 12, SECTION 15: 2020 Declaration of Emergency to facilitate the State's response to the COVID-19 pandemic.

-No provision of this Directive or any previously issued Directive shall be construed to impose a termination date on the Declaration of Emergency for SECTION COVID-19 issued on March 12, 2020.
-The Declaration of Emergency shall remain in effect until the Chief Medical Officer notifies the Governor that the health event has been abated and the Governor issues an order terminating the emergency.
+SECTION

+SECTION

+\bigcirc occupants to remain in their webi cles, can be held in a manner consistent with social distancing guidelines, imp of COVID-19, and abide by othe Directive.
+The prohibition of ten lement precautions intended to reduce the spr or guidance promulgated pursuant to this or more persons for indoor services shall rem Directive shall be in effect, unless specificall nain SECTION 11: All other provisions of Directive specifically terminated or renewed 013 shall be extended to May 15, 2020, unlesed by subsequent order.
+SS SECTION 12: continue to ensure that businesse otherwise operating during the st Safety and Health Ad.ministration (OSHA) sh s reopened pursuant to this Directive or ate of emergency provide adequate protection tion protocols that minimize the risk of spread ce.
+15 SECTION 13: operations, shall remain closed up operations may safely resume.
+The g licensed online gaming or mobile wagering ntil the Gaming Control Board determines tha ne Gaming Control Board shall promulgate nental resumption of gaming operations, as we ions may resume.
+SECTION 14: Previous Directives not specifical lly referenced herein remain in effect for the remain in effect, unless specifically terminated d SECTION 15: terminated by a subsequent Direc ect until May 15, 2020, unless extended or tive promulgated pursuant to the March 12, o facilitate the State's response to the COVID) section 16: construed to impose a termination COVID-19 issued on March 12, 2 remain in effect until the Chief M any previously issued Directive shall be a date on the Declaration of Emergency for 2020.
+The Declaration of Emergency shall redical Officer notifies the Governor that the the Governor issues an order terminating the eyber 53232 elollen